Malagasy language: Geographic distribution

 Malagasy is the principal language spoken on the island of Madagascar.
 It is also spoken by Malagasy communities on neighboring Indian Ocean islands such as Réunion, Mayotte and Mauritius.
 Expatriate Malagasy communities speaking the language also exist in Europe and North America.

 Legal status

 The Merina dialect of Malagasy is considered the national language of Madagascar.
 It is one of two official languages alongside French in the 2010 constitution put in place the Fourth Republic.
 Previously, under the 2007 constitution, Malagasy was one of three official languages alongside French and English.
 Malagasy is the language of instruction in all public schools through grade five for all subjects, and remains the language of instruction through high school for the subjects of history and Malagasy language.

 Dialects

-There are two principal dialects of Malagasy; Eastern (including Merina) and Western (including Sakalava), with the isogloss running down the spine of the island, the south being western, and the central plateau and much of the north (apart from the very tip) being eastern.
-Ethnologue encodes 12 variants of Malagasy as distinct languages.
-They have about a 70% similarity in lexicon with the Merina dialect.
+In his 1658 work Histoire de la grande isle Madagascar, Étienne de Flacourt provided one of the earliest known attempts to classify the Malagasy language into dialectal regions.
+He divided Malagasy into two main dialect groups: northern and southern.
+He noted significant lexical differences between them — for instance, the word ampela was used in the south to mean "woman" or "girl", while vaiavy was used in the north.
+Similarly, baba was a northern term for "father", whereas ray was used in the south.

+Flacourt also observed phonological variations.
+He noted similarities between the Tanosy and Antemoro dialects, especially their shared use of the ts sound in words like fotsy ("white").
+In contrast, in the Masikoro and Mahafaly dialects, the ts sound is often replaced by t, producing foty for the same meaning.